mjyeaney/NodeJS-Azure-SDK-Issues/README.md

 ### Building

+This repo is build leveraging tasks and build steps that call standard *NIX utilities, and on Windows this is enabled via WSL.
 To build, run the following command:

 `npm run build`